JetBrains/amper/docs/Tutorial.md

 ```

 We also add `project.yaml` file in the root, next to the existing `amper` and `amper.bat` files.
-It will help Amper find all modules in the project:
+It will help Amper find the root and the modules in the project:
 ```
 |-jvm-app/
 |  |-...